German (2020 - 2022)

 Each of these seminars provides advanced students of German with an in-depth knowledge of one major author of either the 19th or 20th century.
 Works by the chosen author are examined in terms of how he or she contributes to, and possibly challenges, prevailing aesthetic, political, and cultural trends of his or her time.

 Honors, Internship, and Independent Study

-GERM-UA 500 Prerequisite: permission of the department.
+GERM-UA 500 Prerequisite: permission of the department and admission to the honors program.
 Offered in the spring.
 4 points.